Generated Northeast Yellowstone meadow creek scene representing Soda Butte Creek, not an exact location photo

 Use the Lamar, Yellowstone, or Madison Park pages when Soda Butte is too high, warm, crowded, or restricted.

-Check Yellowstone National Park fishing regulations before fishing, including permit requirements, tackle rules, native-fish conservation rules, and any current closures.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Yellowstone National Park fishing rules before fishing, including permit requirements, tackle rules, native-fish conservation rules, and any current closures.

 Silver Gate and park-boundary area